About Me

 Some things that aren’t on my resume:

-Born in South Los Angeles, I grew up the youngest of five and only girl, in the nexus of the Baby Boomers and Gen X. LA public schools led to a rude awakening when I landed at an elite New England college half the size of my high school.
+Born in South Los Angeles, I grew up the youngest of five and the only girl, in the nexus of the Baby Boomers and Gen X known as Generation Jones.
+LA public schools led to a rude awakening when I landed at an elite New England college half the size of my high school.

-I had learned early on to read between the lines and hear the unspoken.
-After pursuing a few different paths (pre-med, Ph.D. student, and high school Algebra teacher), I returned to Los Angeles to pursue a career in entertainment.
-The ability to listen deeply and with curiosity led me to thrive as a publicist (and, years later, as a coach).
+After pursuing a few different paths (pre-med, Ph.D. student, and high school Algebra teacher), I returned to Los Angeles to pursue a career in entertainment publicity.

-My PR career advanced through multiple industry-wide transformations over the course of three decades.
+My PR career advanced through multiple industry-wide transformations over three decades.
 It was unpredictable, mostly fun, and always fueled by hard work.
 I always knew I would eventually change careers – one day.

 But years pass, responsibilities grow, families expand.
 Then came the moment, with urgent clarity, when it was time to seek a new inspiration.
 And I never looked back.